carterprince/forecast/README.md

 # forecast

-Live-forecasting of the 2024 Presidential Election at the command line.
+Live forecasting of the 2024 Presidential Election at the command line.

 Thanks [electionforecasts.com](https://electionforecasts.com) for the data.